abtinmU/Morpho-Syntax/README.md

 # Morpho-Syntax

 ## **Overview**
-This project implements a Combinatory Categorial Grammar (CCG) parser with an optimized lexicon and finite-state morphology for Turkish.
+This project implements a Combinatory Categorial Grammar (CCG) parser with an optimized lexicon and finite-state morphology.
 It handles complex syntactic structures, morphological alternations, and case marking while improving parsing efficiency using starred slash modalities to eliminate spurious parses.

 ## **Features**
 - **Lexicon Optimization**: Efficient representation of Turkish morphology and syntax.